How F1 2026's new active aero will work without DRS

 While DRS was primarily an overtaking aid, the new active aero system serves the purpose of managing energy consumption, as reducing drag on straights is essential for efficient energy use with power units that will rely much more on electrical energy.

-The freedom of use of the new system could mean that its effects on boosting overtakes are cancelled if the driver running in front decides to use the X-mode at the same time as the driver behind.
+The freedom of use of the new system could mean that its effects on boosting overtakes are cancelled if the driver running in front decides to use the Straight mode at the same time as the driver behind.

 FIA

-That’s why a new “manual override” mode will be introduced as well next year.
+That’s why a new Overtake mode will be introduced as well next year.

-When the driver behind is within one second of a car ahead, they will be able to deploy extra electrical energy (up to 0.5MJ) from the MGU-K with the manual override button.
+When the driver behind is within one second of a car ahead, they will be able to deploy extra electrical energy (up to 0.5MJ, which is roughly equivalent to 67bhp) from the MGU-K with the manual override button.
 That will produce a DRS-like boost for a short period of time.

-The leading car’s energy deployment will taper off after 290km/h, while the car behind can use the override for a full 350kW up to 337km/h.
+The leading car’s energy deployment will taper off after 180mph, while the car behind can use the extra power from Overtake mode up to 209mph.

 The hope is the speed differential will mimic the effect of the DRS and allow overtaking.